 UCC has a long, unique history in Canadian education.
 Some of our traditions, artefacts and architecture date back almost two centuries.

 UCC was one of the first institutions for secondary education in Ontario.
 Our founder, Sir John Colborne, was the Lieutenant-Governor of Upper Canada, who later became Lord Seaton.
 A distinguished statesman and military leader, Colborne fought in both the Revolutionary and Napoleonic Wars.

 In 1829, he created UCC as a feeder school for the newly founded King’s College (later the University of Toronto).
-UCC was modeled after the great public schools of Britain, and to this day UCC has s a link to the British Royal Family through Prince Philip, the Duke of Edinburgh.
+UCC was modelled after the great public schools of Britain, and to this day UCC has s a link to the British Royal Family through Prince Philip, the Duke of Edinburgh.
 He acts as a “Special Visitor” and is a member of our board of governors.

 What will I find at the archives?

 Official documents from UCC board of governors, principals, head of the Prep School and College associations.
 Also, student records and publications like College Times, the oldest, continuously running student publication in Canada.

 Photographs (more than 20,000 and counting!), slides, negatives, films and tapes of students, faculty, UCC buildings, theatre productions, sports and UCC’s Norval Outdoor School.

 Archive Hours: 8:30 a.m. – 4:30 p.m., Monday to Wednesday by appointment during the academic year.